ekinakyurek/deprem_openai_apis/README.md

 # Address and Intent Extractor

+> Please use the active remote: https://github.com/acikkaynak/deprem_openai_apis

+> Prompts in this repo are placeholder for the privacy reasons.
+Please contact us if you'd like to obtain them.

 The code can extract adresses from raw Turkiye earthquake tweets and classify them for intent via OpenAI GPT Codex API by using few-shot prompting.

 # How To Run